jskway/fsfe/serverSetup.md

 After doing this we can develop locally, and push our changes to Github.
 Then we can pull the changes down to our server, and restart the server.

+**Note**: On a production server, you will always want to install [fail2ban](https://www.techrepublic.com/article/how-to-install-fail2ban-on-ubuntu-server-18-04/)

 [Back](./README.md)